Estimated reading time: 7 minutes

-After losing his job following collapse of the firm he worked for, a young Dane decided to help solve a foot and mouth disease problem ravaging his country, and what was a humble beginning 22 years ago, has grown by leaps and bounds.
+After losing his job following collapse of the firm he worked for, a young Dane decided to help solve a foot and mouth disease problem ravaging his country.
+What was a humble beginning 22 years ago, has grown by leaps and bounds into a multinational firm.

-Nestled atop a neat, small hill in Naestved Denmark is a multi-national company that makes a unique product for the agricultural industry.
+Atop a neat, small hill in Denmark is a multi-national company that makes a unique product for the agricultural industry.
 J.N Jorenku manufactures Staldren, a special hygienic product for animals, and, which it exports to over 40 countries right across the world.
 And it is still growing, said Mr Jens Rassmussen, marketing director, adding: “Because we are yet to enter many other new markets.”

-The firm has a warehouse, office premises and factory on 2,500 square metres of its 100,000 square metres of prime land.
+The firm has a warehouse, office premises and factory on 2,500 square metres on 100,000 square metres of prime land.
 Surprisingly, it has only 12 employees at its headquarters, thanks to the high level of mechanisation.
 And spread across other countries, are 250 distributors.

 But the history of this business, which has been experiencing tremendous growth year after year, reads like one of your classic rags-toriches stories, with all the ingredients needed to turn a great idea or need into a successful enterprise.
 And many such great businesses begin in the garages – recall how iPad giant Apple Inc began?